speechbrain/speechbrain/README.md

 ## Install with GitHub

-Once you have created your python environment (Python 3.8+) you can simply type:
+Once you have created your Python environment (Python 3.8+) you can simply type:

 ```
 git clone https://github.com/speechbrain/speechbrain.git